Projects and activities

 Public contributors have suggested that the NHS BMI calculator is not culturally sensitive, as perceptions of obesity change from person to person, and between people from different cultures.
 It was also acknowledged that maintaining a healthy weight can sometimes force people to practise restrictive eating habits.

-The HIT has worked with the Healthy Weight HIT to launch an anonymous survey to find out how people feel about the NHS BMI calculator.
+The EDHIT has worked with the Healthy Weight HIT to launch an anonymous survey to find out how people feel about the NHS BMI calculator.

 Take the survey